My Top Tips For Visiting The Colosseum In Rome

 Symbol of the opulence of the Roman Empire, the Colosseum is a monument to human engineering.
 Today welcomes thousands of visitors every day, going back to its original purpose of when it was built in the 1st century AD.

-The world’s largest amphitheatre, the Colosseum started its decline from 438 AD, when emperor Valentinian III banned the gladiators’ games.
+The world’s largest amphitheater, the Colosseum started its decline from 438 AD, when emperor Valentinian III banned the gladiators’ games.
 During the Middle Ages, the Colosseum was used for different purposes, such as the place for artisan workshops, animal hospital, even housing.
 Until only recently a painstaking work of archaeological digging and renovation shed light to its original functions.

 Practicalities: Colosseum Information